8 Romantic Things to do in Amsterdam when it rains!

 Go on out on a very Dutch date at Brouwerij t’IJ.
-Opened by former musician Kaspar Peterson, this small brewery is a favorite with the locals.
+Opened by former musician Kaspar Peterson, this small brewery is a favourite with the locals.
 On Fridays, you can hang out with them to get a taste of the Dutch ways.
 Order their sampler tray to make your choice!

 For a musical treat, visit De Prael Brouwerij in the red light district.
 I know what you are thinking; why would I recommend anything in a red light district?
-While it is true that there are those red light windows there are also families living here.
+While it is true that there are those red-light windows there are also families living here.
 Have an open mind and don’t miss out on some of the most fantastic beer!

 De Prael Brouwerij make a whole lot of tasty brews and have a habit of naming them after famous musicians.
 A must-try is the Johnny Pills named after Johnny Jordaan.